Arakade/navhack/NotesEtc/devPlan.md

 	1. DONE: Get basics of what we had working OK
 	1. DONE: Have updates prompted by change in sufficient time and distance.
 	1. DONE: Get speech working consistently
-	1. 1/2: Get current 'way' (road, street, etc) from pre-canned data
+	1. DONE: Get current location (road, street, etc) from pre-canned data
 	1. Get relevant proximal POI from pre-canned data
+	1. Add junction behaviour (detect junction and speak options).
-	1. Load POI data from server.
+	1. Load data from server.
 	1. Unify code (e.g. `GeoCoord`, `GoodNode`, `rnib-math.js`, `GeoCodeCalc.js`)
 	1. Do a minimal amount of performance optimization?
 	1. Present version to beta-testers